diwakarsingh1/Azure-ContainerApp-Continuous-Deployment-Using-GitHub-Actions/README.md

 <h2>Create the GitHub Action in the in which you want to implement the automatic deployment.</h2>

-- **Click on Action and setup a workflow yourself.**
+- **Click on Action and then click on setup a workflow yourself.**
 - **Paste the below YAML file.**

-      name: Deploy FastAPI to Azure
+      name: Deploy FastAPI to Azure   #name of your github action

       on:
         push: